sudhanshu423/CSS_Assignment/Assignment6/README.md

 ## 📁 Project Files

-- index.html – Contains the HTML structure of the webpage
+- index.html: Contains the HTML structure of the webpage

-- style.css – Contains CSS styles for layout, colors, fonts, spacing, and more
+- style.css: Contains CSS styles for layout, colors, fonts, spacing, and more

 ## 🎯 Features
 ### ✅ HTML Elements Used: